MaritaIfemeni/bookstore/README.md

-# Bookstore assignment with react deployed in Cloudfare
+# Bookstore assignment with react deployed in Cloudfare and github pages